Large Gravitational Wave Phase Shifts from Strong 3-body Interactions in Dense Stellar Clusters: Methods

 where $T(t)$ and $a(t)$ denote the BBH orbital time and the BBH semi-major axis (SMA), respectively, at time $t$.

-Using the analytical framework of \cite{Peters64}, hereafter referred to as {\it Peters64}, for relating the time $t$ to the BBH's eccentricity, $e$, and SMA, $a$, as well as the relation for $a(e)$, one now finds (see Methods),
+Using the analytical framework of \cite{Peters64}, hereafter referred to as {\it Peters64}, for relating the time $t$ to the BBH's eccentricity, $e$, and SMA, $a$, as well as the relation for $a(e)$, one can also write the phase shift as a function of the BBH's eccentricity.
+For this we approximate the merger time by the expression given by Peters64,

-where $g(e) = \left(1+121e^2/304\right)^{870/2299}$, and $r_0$ is the peri-center distance of the merging BBH at the time of formation during the interaction.
-This $r_0$ maps to a corresponding GW peak frequency as \citep[e.g.][]{2018PhRvD..97j3014S}

-which can be used as a proxy for judging if the BBH is likely to be in the observable band or not (see also \cite{2024ApJ...969..132V}).
-It should be noted that the definition of the eccentricity in this work is based on the peak harmonic of the orbital frequency \cite{2003ApJ...598..419W, 2024ApJ...969..132V}.
-By maximizing the function $e^{78/19}(1-e^2)^{1/2}g(e)^{13/2}$ from Eq.~\eqref{eq:dphi_e_e1lim}, one finds that the GW phase shift $\Delta{\phi}(e)$ takes its maximum value at eccentricity $e_m \approx 0.95$, with corresponding GW peak frequency (see Methods),

-To summarise, given $r_0$ and $R$ for each individual scattering, one can now estimate the maximum GW phase shift $\Delta{\phi}(e_m)$ using Eq.~\eqref{eq:dphi_e_e1lim} and the corresponding $f_m$ using Eq.~\eqref{eq:fm_em}.
-We now consider this formalism in the scattering experiments described in the following section.